okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 ### About

 How the `entire` internet communicates.
 We'e all used it.
+BGP is the only protocol that operates outside of an AS.